pmarkert/hyperpotamus/README.md

 reading the [Hyperpotamus documentation wiki](http://github.com/pmarkert/hyperpotamus/wiki)

 ### What does hyperpotamus do?
-Hyperpotamus allows you to write simple, human-readable scripts with a text-editor that describe a sequence of web (HTTP/s) requests and the actions that you want to take to either verify or capture data from the responses.
-Hyperpotamus scripts support multi-step processes where you may need to retrieve content from one web-page to use in a later request.
-For example, you have to log into a website before you can look at your user-profile.
+Hyperpotamus allows you to write simple, human-readable scripts using any text-editor to describe a sequence of web (HTTP/s) requests and actions that you want to take to verify or capture data from the responses.
+Hyperpotamus scripts support multi-step processes where you retrieve information from one request to use in a subsequent request.
+For example, you may need to retrieve a listing of photos from one page before you select one or all of them to download.

 ### Why might someone want to do this?
 There are many reasons that I have needed to use such a tool in my own career, including: